-The general meeting is the highest decision making body of the Company and is regulated by the Company's Articles of Association.
-All shareholders registered on the register of members of the Company on a particular record date are entitled to attend and vote at general meetings.
-A general meeting is called by 21 days' notice.
+The General Meeting is the highest decision making body of the Company and is regulated by the Company's Articles of Association.
+All shareholders registered on the register of members of the Company on a particular record date are entitled to attend and vote at General Meetings.
+A General Meeting is called by 21 days' notice.

-At an annual general meeting what is termed as 'ordinary business' is transacted, namely, the declaration of a dividend, the consideration of the accounts, balance sheets and the reports of the directors and auditors, the election of directors, and the appointment of auditors and the fixing of remuneration of directors and auditors.
-Other business which may be transacted at a general meeting (excluding the general meeting) is dealt with as 'Special Business'.
+At an Annual General Meeting(AGM) what is termed as 'ordinary business' is transacted, namely, the declaration of a dividend, the consideration of the accounts, balance sheets and the reports of the Directors and Auditors, the election of Directors, and the appointment of Auditors and the fixing of remuneration of Directors and Auditors.
+Other business which may be transacted at a General Meeting (excluding the general meeting) is dealt with as 'Special Business'.

-Voting at general meetings takes place by a show of hands or a poll where this is demanded.
-Subject to any rights or restrictions for the time being attached to any class or classes of shares, on a show of hands each shareholder is entitled to one vote and on a poll each shareholder is entitled to one vote for each share carrying voting rights of which he is a holder.
+Voting at General Meetings takes place by a show of hands or a poll where this is demanded.
+Subject to any rights or restrictions for the time being attached to any class or classes of shares, on a show of hands each Shareholder is entitled to one vote and on a poll each Shareholder is entitled to one vote for each share carrying voting rights of which he is a holder.
 Shareholders who cannot attend a meeting may appoint a proxy.

-Business at the Company's AGM will cover the approval of the Annual Report and Audited Financial Statements, the election of Directors and the appointment of auditors and the authorisation of the Directors to set the auditors' remuneration.
+Business at the Company's AGM will cover the approval of the Annual Report and Audited Financial Statements, the Election of Directors and the Appointment of Auditors and the authorisation of the Directors to set the Auditors' remuneration.